Meet the team

 David Allen is a tattooer and painter.
 He’s also a father to two magnificent children.
 He splits his time between tattooing and The Self Reclamation Project, a non profit organization that facilitates

 His mastectomy tattoo work has been shown at the MOMA.
 And his article on the importance of empathy was published in JAMA...which called his work the “intersection of art and science”.

 Molly Weingart graduated from Columbia University with a degree in Urban Studies and Visual Arts.
 After working for 7 years in community engagement in the arts and technology, Molly made the choice to return to school for a Doctorate in Physical Therapy.
 In 2017, her plans were interrupted when she was diagnosed with Stage II DCIS and invasive ductal carcinoma/ ER +, PR+, HER2-.
 While in treatment, Molly had the good fortune to be introduced to David Allen, who created and tattooed the tableau of peonies that now cover her scars from a double mastectomy and reconstruction.

-Finally in that messy stage called recovery, Molly is in graduate school and scheduled to graduate with her DPT in January 2021.
+Finally in that messy stage called recovery, Molly is thrilled to be a physical therapist with an emphasis on pelvic health at Activcore Pelvic Health Physical Therapy.
 Molly’s favorite coping mechanism is humor.
-In her free time, Molly loves taking dance and yoga classes, reading, writing, and being outside.
-She lives in Philadelphia with her dog, Mindy Sparkle, and lots of plants.
+In her free time, Molly loves practicing yoga, reading, writing, and being outside.
+She lives in Princeton, NJ with her dogs and lots of plants.

 Cecilia's love of storytelling began when she was just six years old when her mom handed her a tape recorder and let her run wild (in the local grocery store, that is).
 After interning with the NPR affiliate station, WYSO, she set out to continue helping creators make non-fiction projects that sought to inspire, change and challenge.
 Cecilia also works as a production coordinator for brands and non-profits.